 Social Design in Peru (1/2)

-Loophole traveled down Peru as a volunteer to distribute and test low cost water filters in the remote villages of the Amazon rainforest.
-Rob from Loophole and Roger from Global Access 2030 traveled with Centura Health and the Global Health Initiative.
+Loophole traveled down Peru as a volunteer to distribute and test low cost water filters in the remote villages of the Amazon rainforest with Centura Health and the Global Health Initiative.

-Rob and Roger arrived and hit the ground running after catching the red-eye flight to Iquitos.
+Rob, owner of Loophole, and Roger, founder of GA2030.org, arrived and hit the ground running after catching the red-eye flight to Iquitos.
 The day began with meeting with our partners, the Centura Health team to get briefed on how the clinics would be set-up and run, getting supplies for the filter systems, and lastly meeting with the local Rotary Club and Conapac to discuss future partnerships.

 The first two days our team went to the villages of San Rafael and Santa Rosa along the Amazon River.
 These days were spent assisting the medical team with set-up, preparing for our filter educational workshops, and lastly assisting with medical lab tests when Rob and Roger were available.
 A lot of data was gathered from the communities about their current water gathering methods, the daily routines, and conditions of water towers.